Nexius2/Plex_User_Manager/README.md

 starting a tool to manage my plex users because I can't make the difference between all of them now plex has decided to rename them

-first step: import othergit hub tool needed
+first step: import other git hub tool needed
 1.5 step: make available for docker
 2nd step: make DB
 3rd step: export plex user info to DB